Consistent since 1933...

 In 1940 the restaurant is confiscated and used as a club by the Germans.

-After the war guests of Nykterida include Eleftherios Venizelos, Winston Churchill, Aristoteles Onasis, the Duke of Edinburgh Prince Philip, the husband of Queen Elizabeth, Alan Bates, Aliki Viougouklaki, Jenny Karezi, George Bush, Andreas Papandreou, Melina Merkouri, Zoi Laskari, Lakis Lazopoulos, the Mistotakis Family, John Boutaris, Karolos Papoulias and many personalities of world renown.
+After the war guests of Nykterida include Eleftherios Venizelos, Winston Churchill, Aristoteles Onasis, the Duke of Edinburgh Prince Philip, the husband of Queen Elizabeth, Alan Bates, Aliki Viougouklaki, Jenny Karezi, George Bush, Andreas Papandreou, Melina Merkouri, Zoi Laskari, the Mitsotakis Family, John Boutaris, Karolos Papoulias and many world renowned personalities.

 At Nykterida Anthony Quinn was taught by Yannis Mastorides how to dance the sirtaki that be danced in the film “Zorba the Greek”